A Weegie, a Hob, and a Druid Take on Havoc Down Under (Paper & Blood urban fantasy REVIEW)

 _______________

 Once there—and once armed with a few weapons (plenty of the aforementioned sigils, which help protect regular humans, such as Al, from all sorts of fae spells and powerful creatures who seek to do him harm) and a kitted-out wizard van (courtesy of Buck, of course) for navigating the outback—the intrepid duo pick up the scared apprentice and set out for parts wild.
-Which, as fate would have it, is when things get really, truly, actually wild.

-Luckily [or not?], an old acquaintance of Al’s shows up in the midst of all the mayhem… none other than the fearsome Iron Druid, Atticus O’Sullivan [who apparently features in earlier works by the author], himself, along with his “good dugs” [that’s “good dogs” for those of us not Scottish], the druid-worthy (and telepathic!) hounds, Oberon and Starbuck, to help out.
+Luckily [or not?], an old acquaintance of Al’s shows up in the midst of all the mayhem… none other than the fearsome Iron Druid, Atticus O’Sullivan [who apparently features in earlier works by the author], along with his “good dugs” [that’s “good dogs” for those of us not Scottish], the druid-worthy (and telepathic!) hounds, Oberon and Starbuck, to help out.

 Will this be the one thing to bring down the centuries-old druid… not to mention, Al, Buck, and… well, a few other surprise visitors they pick up along the way?
-Or will the motley-but-scrappy little group of would-be heroes be able to put aside their own differences and histories long enough to battle the purest evil seen on earth in… basically ever?
+Or will the motley-but-scrappy little group of would-be heroes be able to put aside their differences and histories long enough to battle the purest evil seen on earth in… basically ever?

 _______________

 Paper & Blood is, first off, deliciously-imaginative and chuckle-out-loud funny.
-Al and Buck’s relationship (not to mention Buck and Nadia’s, or Al and Gladys’s, among others) is a real hoot, and continues to provide some genuine comedic gold.
-There's a good bit more world building here, too, which gives the story, and the world these characters inhabit, greater depth.
+Al and Buck’s relationship (much like Buck and Nadia’s, or Al and Gladys’s) is a real hoot, and continues to provide genuine comedic gold.

 Then there’s the care that Hearne takes to preface each book with a very helpful pronunciations-and-meanings guide, which is not only useful, but makes reading that much more fun.
 [Yes, it takes me longer to read these books, because I’m actually stopping and mentally saying the words correctly… but I promise, if you’re not Scottish—and really, how many of us can say we are?—doing so adds immeasurably to the experience.]